Rodeffs/PNGconverter/README.md

 ### Limitations

 The default limit for PNG size in libpng is 10^6 by 10^6 pixels.
-I decided to not change the limit for the sake of safety.
+I decided to not change the limit for the sake of safety

 This means that the maximum possible size of input file is ~2.7 TiB, which is good enough for most cases

+Besides, I doubt that any site or image viewer would be able to display such an image without issues anyway

 ### Example